RxJS-CN/RxJS-Ultimate-CN/error-handling.md

     () => console.log('Survival of the fittest, completed')
 )
 ```
-The only thing emitted here is 'I will survive' and 'Survival of the fittest, completed'
+The only thing emitted here is 'I will survive' and 'Survival of the fittest, completed'.